-A crucial success factor in the Puuvilla project was using the Finnish Precast Industry’s Modelling Instructions (BEC 2012) as these offered a common guideline that worked as the basis for the work of design and detailing offices A-Insinöörit and Narmaplan.
-Thanks to the guideline, the two companies could work on the same project following the same manner of modelling.
+A crucial success factor in the Puuvilla project was using the Finnish Precast Industry’s Modeling Instructions (BEC 2012) as these offered a common guideline that worked as the basis for the work of design and detailing offices A-Insinöörit and Narmaplan.
+Thanks to the guideline, the two companies could work on the same project following the same manner of modeling.

-However, primarily the modelling guideline supports precast fabrication facilities and site work and focuses on the needs that the two disciplines have regarding the model information.
+However, primarily the modeling guideline supports precast fabrication facilities and site work and focuses on the needs that the two disciplines have regarding the model information.
 The project parties agreed on questions such as element naming, data fields to be completed and other fabricator specific issues.
 At Puuvilla, especially the installation contractor and the element factory benefited from the correct, easily usable model information.
-Models with consistent content can be effectively utilised and bring benefits to the entire project by saving cost, time and material – following the precast modelling instructions should produce similar models regardless of the design office or modeller.
+Models with consistent content can be effectively utilized and bring benefits to the entire project by saving cost, time and material – following the precast modeling instructions should produce similar models regardless of the design office or modeler.

-“As the Design & Build contractor we felt that sharing a common guideline for modelling was extremely important,” said Mr. Kujanpää from Skanska.
+“As the Design & Build contractor we felt that sharing a common guideline for modeling was extremely important,” said Mr. Kujanpää from Skanska.

 Puuvilla in numbers